synthmind027/all_functions_and_structures_of_vulkan/README.md

 ### DEPRECATED: Too large

-Completed up to chapter 'Devices and Queues'
+Completed up to chapter 'Devices and Queues.'